 Northwestern University Dance Marathon has partnered with its long-time secondary beneficiary, the Evanston Community Foundation (ECF), since 1997.
-In line with NUDM’s goals of uniting Northwestern’s campus, the Evanston Community and the greater Chicagoland area in philanthropic fundraising, the Evanston Community Foundation is dedicated to helping Evanston thrive as a vibrant, inclusive and just community.
+In line with NUDM’s goal of uniting Northwestern’s campus with the Evanston Community and the greater Chicagoland area, the Evanston Community Foundation is dedicated to helping Evanston thrive as a vibrant, inclusive and just community.

 Since the beginning of NUDM’s partnership with ECF, the foundation has awarded 298 grants to 127 organizations, summing upwards of $836,000.
 Another $301,000 from NUDM is maintained by ECF as an endowment that provides tuition support for students in the Midtown Education Foundation’s programs.
 Northwestern University Dance Marathon’s two executive co-chairs serve on ECF’s responsive grants committee to share their insights and experiences and to select the year’s grantees.